SEIR-7-06/building-a-mern-app/README.md

 The MERN stands for Mongo, Express, React and Node and is an acronym used to describe applications build with that stack of technologies.
-React and it's surrounding ecosystem (like Redux and React-Router) are just for the front-end of the application.
+React and it's surrounding ecosystem are just for the front-end of the application.
 If we want to persist data to a database or have any other back-end logic we need to (1) provide a separate back-end and (2) get the front-end and back-end to communicate somehow.

-In this lesson, we'll discuss two options for building full stack applications using React on the front-end and Express, Mongo and Node on the back-end.

 ## Objectives

 By the end of this, developers should be able to:

-* Describe the difference between single-server and multi-server configurations for an application built in the MERN stack
 * Install and use `cors` to allow for Cross-Origin Resource Sharing between our front-end application and back-end API
 * Build and deploy our front-end application